kogito-ops/symfony-flex-docker/README.md

 ## Using the environment

-All the usual Symfony and Composer commands can and should be used with Docker.
+All the usual Symfony and Composer commands can and should be used with `docker` / `docker-compose`.

+This repository also works when using `podman` / `podman-compose`.

 ### Customizing for development